High School Summer Camp: Ponderosa

 Speaker: Darin McWatters

 Darin McWatters grew up in Phoenix, AZ where he learned to wear long pants in 120 degree weather, apply sunscreen without blotching, and avoid the dreaded venom of the Gila monster.
 For a couple of years he lived like a tamborineless gypsy, roaming incessantly back and forth across the highways and byways of America in the band, Everybodyduck.
 Then he did some missions work with mountain people in the Sierra Nevadas, as the Program Director of Hume Lake Christian Camps and founder of the Joshua Wilderness Institute.
-Now he lives in Long Beach where he still wears long pants and sunscreen but almost never thinks about Gila monsters.
-He is currently a teaching pastor and weekly host of Frank the Podcast, a humorous and irreverent look at life informed by faith.
-He has been married to his wife Shannon for 15 years, and has four children Jack, Hank, Lily, and Will.
+Now he lives in Long Beach, CA where he still wears long pants and sunscreen but almost never thinks about Gila monsters.
+He is currently Pastor of Teaching and Mission at First Baptist Church of Lakewood, and a Chaplain with the Los Angeles County Sherriff's Department.
+He has been married to his wife Shannon for 17 years, and has four children Jack, Hank, Lily, and Will.
 Understandably, he is very tired most of the time.

 Speaker: Chris Brown